Boundary condition and reflection anomaly in $2+1$ dimensions: A 4d anomaly detected by the 3d reflection anomaly

+The anomaly of $U(1)\times\mathbb Z_2$ can be derived from the anomaly of the $\mathbb Z_4$ symmetry whose generator $X$ satisfies $X^2=(-1)^F$.
+This anomaly of $\mathbb Z_4$ is classified by $\mathbb Z_{16}$ \cite{Hsieh2018,Tachikawa2019,Wan2020a}.
+In the following, we initially derive an inconsistency in a $\mathbb Z_4$ symmetric boundary condition, and subsequently derive an inconsistency in a $U(1)\times\mathbb Z_2$ symmetric boundary condition.
+Let us consider the single free Weyl fermion theory

 We can regard this theory as the single Majorana fermion theory by identifying the Majorana fermion field as $\psi_{4d}=(\chi_L,i\sigma^2\chi_L^*)^T$.
-We consider this theory on the space $x>0$ and attempt to impose a boundary condition preserving the $\mathbb Z_4$ symmetry generated by
+We consider this theory in the region where $x>0$ and attempt to impose a boundary condition preserving the $\mathbb Z_4$ symmetry generated by

 whose square is equal to $(-1)^F$.
 The simple linear boundary condition $\psi_{4d} = i\gamma_x\psi_{4d}|_{x=0}$ violates this symmetry.
 Instead, We consider the boundary condition